sorinirimies/tui-checkbox/README.md

 ## Contributing

 Contributions are welcome!
+Please follow these guidelines:

+1. **Fork the repository** on GitHub
+2. **Create a feature branch** from `main`
+3. **Make your changes** with clear commit messages
+4. **Submit a pull request** to the main repository

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+All contributions must be made through GitHub pull requests from your fork.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ## Acknowledgments